nxproject/node/docs/README_HTTP.md

 Call via the **HTTPCallClass** and the second is the parameters in the call URL using the **StoreClass**.

+## Caching

+The system automatically handles caching for all files.
+Because of their nature, html files with embedded **nxjs** will not be cached.

 ## HTTP authentication

 You can define which authentication method to use by calling: